fineanmol/plant-tree/README.md

-🎍 Updated on Wed, 24 Dec 2025 18:09:58 GMT
+🎄 Updated on Wed, 24 Dec 2025 21:40:34 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."